THM-Health/PILOS/README.md

 ## Stacks

 1. [BigBlueButton](https://bigbluebutton.org/) - BigBlueButton is an open source web conferencing system.
-2. [Greenlight](https://github.com/bigbluebutton/greenlight) - Greenlight is a simple front-end interface for your BigBlueButton server.
+2. [littleredbutton/bigbluebutton-api-php](https://github.com/littleredbutton/bigbluebutton-api-php) - An unofficial php api for BigBlueButton.
 3. [Laravel](https://laravel.com/) - Laravel is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation — freeing you to create without sweating the small things.Laravel is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation — freeing you to create without sweating the small things.
 4. [Vue](https://vuejs.org/) -  a progressive Javascript framework for building user interfaces
 5. [Vuex](https://vuex.vuejs.org/) - Vuex is a state management pattern + library for Vue.js applications.